AryanPraty5/4-bit-Synchronous-Counter/README.md

+# 4 bit Synchronous Counter

-#4 bit Synchronous Counter implemented and simulated in AMD Xilinx Vivado
+A 4 bit Synchronous Counter implemented and simulated in AMD Xilinx Vivado

 ## Operations:
 * Synchronous (clk): Every flip-flop inside this module is hooked up to the exact same clock line.